cultureandempire/cultureandempire.github.io/cande.md

 The data shows that Western Union, too large and too costly, has a monopoly over the money transfer market.
 In 2011 alone, Western Union added 7,500 points of sale by buying the Angelo Costa group for $200 million.
 It then [bought Travelex's payments division](http://www.bloomberg.com/news/2011-07-05/western-union-to-buy-travelex-payments-unit-for-976-million.html) for $976 million in cash, giving it another 950 stores and 450 ATMs in Europe.
 Then it [bought Finint](http://ir.westernunion.com/News/Press-Releases/Press-Release-Details/2011/Western-Union-Completes-Acquisition-of-Finint-Srl/default.aspx), giving it 10,000 locations across Europe.
 Western Union did not say how much they spent on this acquisition.

+And MoneyGram, though it appears to be a competitor to Western Union, is [according to Wikipedia](http://en.wikipedia.org/wiki/MoneyGram) in fact operated by Western Union since 2006.
+I could find no other reference for this so it may be more or less accurate.

 Usually it's the job of the government to stop firms getting monopoly positions or creating cartels.
 They do this by blocking the merger or acquisition of competitors by the market leader.
 However when a government does nothing, monopolies can form quite rapidly and smoothly.
 The market sees nothing except the suspension of cost gravity.

 One wonders why and how Western Union was given a blank check to gobble up its competitors and create a global monopoly.
 One might also wonder if the heavy handed crackdowns on informal -- and cheap -- money transfer systems is connected to WU's growth.
 According to [the American Bar Association](http://www.americanbar.org/content/dam/aba/publishing/antitrust_source/Dec09_Godek12_17f.authcheckdam.pdf), the 2000-08 Bush administration filed the lowest number of anti-trust cases per year of any administration since 1948 (their earliest figures).